-Notice: The Santa Fe County Fire Prevention Division has moved to 14 Fireplace (behind the PNM Building off of NM HWY14).
+The Santa Fe County Fire Prevention Division is located at 14 Fireplace (behind the PNM Building off of NM HWY14).

 The goal of the Fire Prevention Division is to prevent the loss of life and damage to environment, property and other values in Santa Fe County through the establishment of community partnerships, information dissemination, code development and enforcement, planning, review and active involvement in our communities.